 When we are working on bleeding edge solutions it is of utmost importance to benchmark the performance of our systems against the best of the best out there in the industrial as well as academic research communities.

-The ideal process of implementation follows a thorough research on state-of-the-art literature and making use of publicly available benchmark datasets, to apply on our use cases.
+The ideal process of implementation follows thorough research on state-of-the-art literature and making use of publicly available benchmark datasets, to apply to our use cases.

 So, at every step, I put in place benchmarking frameworks relevant to the task that compares with the performance of leading research systems.
-For example, we considered the recently published work – Deep Fashion (http://mmlab.ie.cuhk.edu.hk/projects/DeepFashion.html), that released a huge benchmark dataset for fashion visual search in shop/street conditions and contributed with novel deep neural net architecture that handled a set of multiple tasks learnt jointly – finding the optimum performance across the tasks.
-We used a slightly different architecture and our own datasets in combination with DeepFashion and learnt a feature extractor that generate discriminative image representations.
+For example, we considered the recently published work – Deep Fashion (http://mmlab.ie.cuhk.edu.hk/projects/DeepFashion.html), that released a huge benchmark dataset for fashion visual search in shop/street conditions and contributed with novel deep neural net architecture that handled a set of multiple tasks learned jointly – finding the optimum performance across the tasks.
+We used a slightly different architecture and our own datasets in combination with DeepFashion and learned a feature extractor that generates discriminative image representations.

 We benchmarked our performance against this research group, before deploying in production/test environments.
-Similar process is followed for separate tasks/modules that requires taking cues from academic/industrial research forums and fitting the solution to our use-cases.
+A similar process is followed for separate tasks/modules that requires taking cues from academic/industrial research forums and fitting the solution to our use-cases.

 The XpressoCommerce team recently launched BotCouture – a consumer chatbot, currently launched on Facebook Messenger – that would showcase our enterprise use cases, as well as strive to innovate.
 In terms of visual intelligence, three consumer query intents were identified: